danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.updateProfile.html" name="account.updateProfile">Updates user profile: account.updateProfile</a>

 * <a href="messages.uploadMedia.html" name="messages.uploadMedia">Upload a file and associate it to a chat (without actually sending it to the chat): messages.uploadMedia</a>

+* <a href="messages.uploadImportedMedia.html" name="messages.uploadImportedMedia">Upload a media file associated with an imported chat, click here for more info »: messages.uploadImportedMedia</a>

 * <a href="messages.uploadEncryptedFile.html" name="messages.uploadEncryptedFile">Upload encrypted file and associate it to a secret chat: messages.uploadEncryptedFile</a>